storybookjs/react-native/CONTRIBUTING.md

 * Work on [enhancements](https://github.com/kadirahq/react-storybook/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) and new [features](https://github.com/kadirahq/react-storybook/issues?q=is%3Aissue+is%3Aopen+label%3Afeature).
 * Add more tests (specially for the UI).

-Before you sending a new PR, make you to run `npm test`.
-Do not send a PR if tests are failing.
+Before you submit a new PR, make you to run `npm test`.
+Do not submit a PR if tests are failing.
 If you need any help, create an issue and ask.

 ## Development Guide